Help Available Locally

 Adult social care delivery has changed in Shetland.
 The guiding principle is to ensure that everyone in Shetland is able to live and participate in a safe, vibrant and healthy community.
 SIC want people to achieve this by having as much choice and control about how their social care and support is provided.
 The term self-directed support (SDS) is used because it emphasises that you are in control.
-To find out more about SDS and how it works in Shetland follow the link

 Here are some examples of how Self-Directed Support can work.